oroinc/documentation/user_guide/email_campaign.rst

 .. image:: ./img/marketing/marketing_campaign_action_icons.png

-- Delete the campaign from the system : |IcDelete|
+- Delete the campaign from the system: |IcDelete|

-- Get to the *"Edit"* form of the campaign : |IcEdit|
+- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the campaign: |IcEdit|

-  You can change the campaign details or delete the campaign from the :ref:`Edit form <user-guide-ui-edit-forms>`.

-- Get to the *"View"* page of the campaign :  |IcView|
+- Get to the :ref:`View form <user-guide-ui-components-view-pages>` of the campaign:  |IcView|